kuckyder2te/KuckyCopter/docs/development/hardware.md

 Note: The module should be inserted Fortunately, the circuit board re-energized, and avoid the high malfunction, if they have re-energized before they solve.
 This module can be provided ranging program: C51, PIC18F877 microcontroller Yoshitatsu three MCU test reference.

-1: IO trigger ranging to at least 10us high signal;
+1: IO trigger ranging to at least 10us high signal<br>
-2: module automatically sends eight 40kHz square wave, automatically detect whether a signal return;
+2: module automatically sends eight 40kHz square wave, automatically detect whether a signal return<br>
-3: a signal to return to a high IO output, high duration of the ultrasonic time from launch to return.
+3: a signal to return to a high IO output, high duration of the ultrasonic time from launch to return.<br>
-Test distance = (time high * speed of sound (340M / S)) / 2;
+Test distance = (time high * speed of sound (340M / S)) / 2;<br>

 |Funkt. |Pin |GPIO|Color|
 |-------|----|----|-----|